Fishing Oxygen Systems Regulations, Safety, USCG, DOT – Oxygen Tanks

 ACCIDENTLY BREAKING THE CYLINDER VALVE OFF AN UNSECURED HIGH PRESSURE OXYGEN CYLINDER IS THE HAZARD

-Secured O2 cylinder on a boat means – if you’re running fast in rough, choppy water and accidently run into a solid obstruction, the cylinder stays in place, secured and doesn’t break loose from a plastic ice chest lid and fly through the air.
-High pressure oxygen cylinders secured to the lid of a plastic ice chest is not secure by any standard – DANGER.
+Secured on a boat means – if you’re running fast in rough, choppy water and accidently run into a solid obstruction, the cylinder must remain secured in place, secured well so that it doesn’t break loose from a plastic ice chest lid and fly through the air.
+High pressure oxygen cylinders attached to the lid of a plastic ice chest are not secure by any standard – DANGER.

 At home, always secure your large oxygen cylinder with a chain screwed to studs or the wall.
-Never leave the cylinder free-standing, unchained.
-I not secured, lay the oxygen cylinder down on the floor or ground.
+Never leave high-pressure oxygen cylinder free-standing.
+Always chain it or lay it down on the floor or ground.

-High concentrations of oxygen and oxygen-enrichment (24% oxygen or greater) will cause all materials, including metal, that will burn, to burn hotter and quicker.
+High concentrations of oxygen and oxygen enrichment (>24% oxygen) will cause all materials, including metal, that will burn, to burn hotter and to burn quicker, than ambient air fire.

 High Pressure Oxygen Cylinder Accidents are Serious Safety Issues